-From understated classics to hilarious subversions, here are some of the best horror movies and TV shows to stream this Halloween are available on Netflix and Amazon Prime Video
+From Stephen King to Ryan Murphy, the best horror movies and TV shows to stream this Halloween are available on Netflix and Amazon Prime Video

 Yes, the premise is ridiculous.
 Yes, it’s become even more ridiculous with two sequels and a prequel.
-But, the first film in the supremely popular Purge series still stands as a great horror-thriller and offers a dark, allegorical take on violence in America.
-It’s a base horror film with an intelligent edge.
+But the first film in the supremely popular Purge series still stands as a great horror-thriller and offers a dark, allegorical take on violence in America.
+It’s a fundamental horror film with an intelligent edge.

 GERALD'S GAME (Netflix)

 Never has a sexy attempt to spice up a marriage ended in such lethal consequences.
 Jessie (Carla Gugino) is handcuffed to the bed by her husband in a middle-of-nowhere house.
 He suddenly has a heart attack and she’s left to fend for herself, spending hours without food or water and delving into her own dark psyche.

 Despite the hilarious tone, Edgar Wright’s breakthrough zombie movie is no less horrifying.
 Splattered with buckets of blood and bags of flesh, Shaun of the Dead isn’t light on gore and fear.
 One scene in particular mirrors the famous intestine-eating scene from George A Romero’s Dawn of the Dead, and even trumps it.

 Travelling all the way back to 1922, the classic silent horror Nosferatu is the most chilling adaptation of Dracula ever put to screen.
 It’s a key film in the career of FW Murnau and the German Expressionist movement, but it’s also terrifying (if a bit dated).
 Max Schreck’s horrifically tall and imposing figure, wielding two sharp front teeth and devilish eyes, are enough to conjure a nightmare or two.